SQE FAQs

 In order to apply for an 'SQE graduate-apprenticeship' when do you join the firm?
 Immediately after university,? is there any need to do any SQE prep course first?

 All candidates who choose the SQE pathway to qualify as a solicitor will be required to pass the SQE, as the SQE is the end-point assessment to qualification, unless you are still able to qualify via the LPC pathway.
-If you secure a graduate apprenticeship role at a law firm, you will be ‘earning and learning’ at the same time, although some firms release their apprentices for most (if not all) of their apprenticeship to complete their SQE preparation and assessments as full time students before starting work in the office in earnest.
-What that means is you will be preparing for the SQE alongside your work in the office.
+If you secure a graduate apprenticeship role at a law firm, you will be ‘earning and learning’ at the same time, although some firms release their apprentices for to complete their SQE1 preparation and assessments as full time students before starting work in the office in earnest.
+Others will be on day release (one day per week to study) during their 30+ month apprenticeship, so they will be preparing for the SQE alongside work in the office.
 The training and development team at such firms will advise when you will be studying and which provider’s course they require you to enrol onto.
 You do not need to complete any SQE training before applying for such a role.

 I don't know how to choose between the SQE and LPC...